Eliot-hub3065/Getting-and-Cleaning-Data-Project-4/CodeBook.md

 F.  Write a second tidy data set in txt file

 About variables:
-train_value, train_activ, train_subj, test_value, test_activ and test_subj contain the data from the downloaded files.
+X_train, Y_train, Sub_train, X_test, Y_test and Sub_test contain the data from the downloaded files.
 x_data, y_data and subject_data merge the previous datasets to further analysis. features contains the correct names for the x_data dataset, which are applied to the column names stored in